TuwaIO/pulsar-core/packages/pulsar-react/README.md

 }
 ```

+---

-## API: `useInitializeTransactionsPool`
+## 📖 API: `useInitializeTransactionsPool`

-This is the primary hook exported by this package.
-Its sole purpose is to re-initialize the transaction store on page load.
+This is the only hook exported by this package.
+Its purpose is to re-initialize the transaction store on page load.

 ### Parameters
--   `initializeTransactionsPool`: The initialization function obtained from your custom `usePulsar` hook.
+-   `initializeTransactionsPool`: The initialization function obtained from your `usePulsar` hook.
 -   `customErrorHandler?`: (Optional) A callback function to handle any errors during initialization.

+---

 ## 🤝 Contributing